 If your sump pump isn’t turning on, this usually indicates problems with its motor.
-The motor may not be able to start for a variety of reasons, including being disconnected from its power source or faulty electrical contacts.
+There are a variety of reasons why your motor will not start, including being disconnected from its power source or having faulty electrical contacts.
 This can be fixed by the replacement of a plug.
 The plug prongs may also need to be cleaned and the receptacle may need to be replaced.

 No Water Is Being Ejected

 This type of malfunction usually points to a looser or clogged impeller.
-A basement waterproofing expert will fasten or replace the key.
-They may also need to clean the volute or impeller after removing the screen cover.
+A basement waterproofing expert will fasten the key or get a new one.
+A professional might need to clean the volute or impeller as well, after removing the screen cover.

 Intermittent Pump Operation